-The OKR success stories like Google, LinkedIn, Spotify, etc. share a common trait: Value Compatibility.
+The OKRs like Google, LinkedIn, Spotify, etc. share a common trait: Value Compatibility.
 They believed in transparency, they were eager to disrupt their industries, and above all, they had faith in their teams.
 These seem like simple values to have and practice, but there can be a lot of reasons why the culture of the organization is not geared towards them.

 Transparency: Rather than the traditional ‘share only what is necessary’ behaviour, adopting a sharing (almost) everything approach tends to foster an environment of trust & helps align the overall direction.